Have a day out in Greenwich without spending a penny.

 The National Maritime Museum reveals epic stories of exploration and endeavour that have shaped our world today.
 Its extensive permanent galleries – all free to visit – bring Britain’s great seafaring past to life.

 From the actual uniform Admiral Nelson was wearing when he was fatally wounded at the Battle of Trafalgar to maritime artworks and a huge collection of figureheads, there's something for everyone at the National Maritime Museum.
-And with a wide selection of free events and activities for children, it’s a fun, free family day out in London.
+With a wide selection of free events and activities for children, it’s a fun, free family day out in London.

 Romney Road, London, SE10 9NF.
 Open 10am–5pm Monday–Sunday, including public holidays.